TechnoDezi/Mock-KingBird/README.md

 Endpoint Url's are just that … Url's.
 With Mock-KingBird there is no worrying about how it executes or where the request is handled - requests are simply matched on the url structure, request method and request data.
 If a request signature match recorded data, the response is returned to the client.

+Create your service connected mobile apps in minutes, demo to your clients using consistent data and build your api backend once your concept is proven.

 Because Mock-KingBird is written using Node-Webkit it supports multiple desktop platforms.

 ![](https://github.com/TechnoDezi/Mock-KingBird/blob/master/Screenshots/Home.PNG?raw=true)